Projects

 This research aims not only to identify, investigate, and discuss the benefits and challenges of using TLS in the field of bridge inspection but also to serve a comprehensive methodology for Bridge Information Model (BrIM) development using TLS data.

-Work Health and Safety of Non-Destructive Digging and Asbestos Contaminated Soils
+Work Health and Safety of Non-Destructive Digging and Asbestos Contaminated SoilsWork Health and Safety of Non-Destructive Digging and Asbestos Contaminated Soils

 Project Description and Aims:

 NDD uses high-pressure water jet to soften soil before being vacuumed.
 Applying water jet on asbestos contaminated soils is prohibited by the regulation.
-A preliminary study has shown that the water jet impact does not increase release airborne asbestos fibres.
+A preliminary study has shown that the water jet impact does not increase release of airborne asbestos fibres.
 My industry partner, EDP, agrees with this finding.
-The project is accordingly set to run a series of experiments to collect evidence to enable the regulator issue an industry-wide exemption for NDD industry to excavate on asbestos impacted soils.
+The project is accordingly set to run a series of experiments to collect evidence to enable the regulator to issue an industry-wide exemption for NDD industry to excavate on asbestos impacted soils.
 A safe work procedure guide will be produced as the outcome of the project.

-Digitization of Thomas James Bridge using TLS
+Digitization of Thomas James Bridge using TLSDigitization of Thomas James Bridge using TLS

 Project Description and Aims:

-Thomas James Bridge built in 1830 is the oldest in-use bridge on mainland Australia.
+Thomas James Bridge, built in 1830, is the oldest in-use bridge on mainland Australia.
 This project is defined as part of an asset management project for rehabilitation of the bridge and its abutment using the development of TLS-derived digital model.

-Development of Bridge Components for Rehabilitation
+Development of Bridge Components for RehabilitationDevelopment of Bridge Components for Rehabilitation

 Project Description:

-Modelling and manufacturing of bridge components using Ductile Cast Iron (ISO 1083 JS 400-18 LT) , Grey Cast Iron (AS 1830) and Steel (AS 2074 L1B).
+Modelling and manufacturing of bridge components using Ductile Cast Iron (ISO 1083 JS 400-18 LT), Grey Cast Iron (AS 1830), and Steel (AS 2074 L1B).

-Review of Railway Bridge Maintenance Practices
+Review of Railway Bridge Maintenance PracticesReview of Railway Bridge Maintenance Practices

-• Industry Partner: Australian Centre for Rail Innovation (ACRI), Australian Rail Track Corporation (ARTC)
+Australian Centre for Rail Innovation (ACRI), Australian Rail Track Corporation (ARTC)

-• Project Category: CAT 2 Industry Project
+CAT 2 Industry Project

-• Project Leader: Dr. Maria Rashidi
+• Project Leader:

 Project Description:

-• Industry Partner: CSIRO (Commonwealth Scientific and Industrial Research Organisation)
+CSIRO (Commonwealth Scientific and Industrial Research Organisation)

-• Project Category: CAT 2 Industry Project
+CAT 2 Industry Project

 Project Description:

-The project is focused on effectiveness of shading systems on energy efficiency and thermal comfort of buildings.
+The project is focused on the effectiveness of shading systems on energy efficiency and thermal comfort of buildings.

 Digital Twin of Reinforced Concrete Bridges for